 Problems with proving adaptive security.
-A standard construction of an ideal-model-adversary, S, operates via black-box interaction with the real-life adversary A. (The exact "mechanics" of the black-box representing A are specified in the sequel.)
-More specifically, let $\pi'$ be a semi-honest protocol for $\pi$ .
-S runs the black-box representing A on a simulated interaction with a set of parties running $\pi'$ .
+A standard construction of an ideal-model-adversary, S, operates via black-box interaction with the real-life adversary A. More specifically, let π' be a semi-honest protocol for π .
+S runs the black-box representing A on a simulated interaction with a set of parties running π' .
 S corrupts (in the ideal model) the same parties that A corrupts in the simulated interaction, and outputs whatever A outputs.
-From the point of view of A, the interaction simulated by S should be distributed identically to an authentic interaction with parties running $\pi'$ .
+From the point of view of A, the interaction simulated by S should be distributed identically to an authentic interaction with parties running π' .
 It is crucial that S be able to run a successful simulation based only on the information available to it in the ideal model, and in particular without knowing the inputs of uncorrupted parties.
 We restrict our presentation to this methodology of proving security of protocols, where S is restricted to probabilistic polynomial time.
 We remark that no other proof method is known in this context.
 In the sequel we often call the ideal-model-adversary S a simulator.

 Following the above methodology, the simulator that we construct has to generate simulated messages from the uncorrupted parties to the corrupted parties.
 In the non-adaptive case the set of corrupted parties is fixed and known to the simulator.
 Thus the simulator can corrupt these parties, in the ideal model, before the simulation starts.
-In the adaptive case the corrupted parties are chosen by the simulated adversary A as the computation unfolds.
+In the adaptive case the corrupted parties are chosen by the simulated adversary \mathcal{A} as the computation unfolds.
 Here the simulator corrupts a party, in the ideal model, only when the simulated adversary decides on corrupting that party.
 Thus the following extra problem is encountered.
-Consider a currently uncorrupted parties.
-Still, S has to generate some dummy messages to be sent by the simulator should now be able to present internal data for P that is consistent with P's newly-learned input and with the messages previously sent by P, according to the particular semi-honest protocol $\pi'$ run by P. It turns out that this can be done for the [BGW] protocols for computing any function in the presence of non-erasing parties.
-Thus, the [BGW] protocols are adaptively secure in the presence of non-erasing parties.
-We stress, however, that not every protocol which is secure against non-adaptive adversaries is also secure against adaptive adversaries.
+Consider a currently uncorrupted party P. Since \mathcal{S} does not know the input of P, it may not know which